priore/SOAPEngine/README.md

 **SOAPEngine**
 ================

-This generic `SOAP` client allows you to access web services using a your `iOS` app.
+This generic `SOAP` client allows you to access web services using a your `iOS` app and `Mac OS X` app.

-With this Framework you can create iPhone and iPad Apps that supports SOAP Client Protocol.
+With this Framework you can create iPhone, iPad and Mac OS X apps that supports SOAP Client Protocol.
 This framework able executes methods at remote web services with SOAP standard protocol.

 ## Features
 * Support both 2001 (v1.1) and 2003 (v1.2) `XML` schema.
 * Support array, array of structs and dictionary.
 * Support user-defined object.
 Capable of serializing complex data types and array of complex data types, even multi-level embedded structs.
 * Supports `ASMX` Services and now also the `WCF` Services (`svc`).
+* Encrypt/Decrypt data without SSL security.
 * An example of service and how to use it is included in source code.

 ## Requirements for iOS
-* iOS 5.x, and later
+* iOS 5.1.1, and later
 * `XCode` 5.0 or later
 * Security.framework
 * Foundation.framework